MatteaE/mass_balance_model/README.md

 ## <a name="installation"></a>Minimal installation instructions

 1. Setup R via [the official installer](https://cran.r-project.org/) or from your package manager.
 It is recommended to use the latest version: DMBSim was developed using R version 4.2.x and newer, but the full functionality is currently maintained for version 4.5.x.
+If you already have R installed, you should update your packages to the latest version - in particular, make sure to use at least version 1.9.12 of the `terra` package.

 2. Setup RStudio via [the official installer](https://docs.posit.co/ide/user/#rstudio-ide-oss-downloads) or from your package manager.